-- Assert: function is an ECMAScript function object that has a [[HomeObject]] internal slot. - Assert: Type(newHome) is Object. - Let new be a new ECMAScript function object that has all of the same internal methods and internal slots as function. - Set the value of each of new's internal slots, except for [[HomeObject]] to the value of function's corresponding internal slot. - Set the value of new's [[HomeObject]] internal slot to newHome.
+- 1. Assert: function is an ECMAScript function object that has a [[HomeObject]] internal slot. - Assert: Type(newHome) is Object. - 3.
+Let new be a new ECMAScript function object that has all of the same internal methods and internal slots as function. - 4.
+Set the value of each of new's internal slots, except for [[HomeObject]] to the value of function's corresponding internal slot - 5.
+Set the value of new's [[HomeObject]] internal slot to newHome. - 6.
+Return new.

-The purpose of this abstraction operation is to create a new function object that is identical to the argument object in all aways except for its identify and the value of its [[HomeObject]] internal slot.
+NOTE The purpose of this abstract operation is to create a new function object that is identical to the argument object in all aways except for its identity and the value of its [[HomeObject]] internal slot.

-9.2.14 Function Declaration Instantiation
+9.2.13 Function Declaration Instantiation